 Also, your local furniture store might have great discounts on floor models and items that are a bit dinged.

 7. Swap your furniture

 No cash available for new furniture?
 Try trading with others — yes, here comes Freecycle again — who have items that interest you.
-Another way to find partners to swap with is via Craigslist: The trick is to make sure what they are offering is comparable to yours in terms of value.
+Or, try Craigslist: The trick is to make sure what they are offering is comparable to yours in terms of value.

 8. Stop by consignment shops

 Furniture at these locations is usually decent enough to generate a profit for the shop, as well as some cash for the original owner.
 And the boutique shops sometimes carry high-end designer brands.